-If you have any questions pertaining to the application or renewal of a Los Alamos County Liquor License, please call the Los Alamos County Administrator’s Office at (505) 663-1750.
+If you have any questions pertaining to the application or renewal of a Los Alamos County Liquor License, please call the Los Alamos County Manager’s Office at (505) 663-1750.

 The Los Alamos Community & Economic Development Department handles the collection of any fees involved with liquor licenses, and sets hearings for license applicants.
 The Los Alamos Community & Economic Development Department can be reached at (505) 662-8120.

 The Community & Economic Development Department is responsible for business licenses and registrations, among other things.